Franco0307/Franco0307/README.md

 I am a **Financial Mathematics graduate** from **Imperial College London**, with a strong passion for software development.
 Coming from a quantitative background, I've successfully transitioned into backend development through self-learning.
 I have hands-on experience with Spring ecosystem (Spring Boot, Spring Cloud), message queues (Kafka), big data processing (Hadoop), and database management (MySQL).

+- 🎓 BSc in Pure Mathematics from University College London (UCL)
 - 🎓 MSc in Financial Mathematics from Imperial College London
 - 💻 Self-taught Backend Developer with focus on Java ecosystem
 - 🚀 Currently seeking opportunities in backend development